Darcy220606/AMPcombi/README.md

 | ------------- | ------------- |
 | [SignalP](https://services.healthtech.dtu.dk/services/SignalP-6.0/) | 6.0 |

 <span style="color:green"> (F) For visualization: a shiny app is accessible through `./pyshiny`.
-This is a user interface that renders the AMPcombi summary table and genrates a number of figures for data analysis.
+This is a user interface that renders the AMPcombi summary table and generates a number of figures for data analysis.

 | Tool | Version |
 | ------------- | ------------- |